GoSecure/xxe-workshop/codelabs/index.md

 #### Exploiting with the jar protocol

 In order to persist a file more than a second, we must serve the file with a web server that will hold connection as long as possible.
 A simple Tornado server is provided in the workshop repository.
-You can see in the script that a call to the `sleep` function is done to prevent the closed connection when the function return.
-As soon as the connection would closed, the Java application would attempt to extract the ZIP and dispose the file leaving us no time to use the file writen to disk.
+You can see in the script that a call to the `sleep` function is done to prevent the connection to close when the function return.
+As soon as the connection would close, the Java application would attempt to extract the ZIP and dispose the file leaving us no time to use the file written to disk.

 ![Slow HTTP server script](assets/exercise4/image9.png)